oils-for-unix/oils/doc/repo-overview.md

     doc/              # A mix of docs
-    doctools/         # Tools that use lazylex/ to transform Markdown/HTML lazylex/          # An HTML lexer which doctools/ builds upon.
-    README.md         # This page, which is For Oils developers
+    doctools/         # Tools that use lazylex/ to transform Markdown/HTML data_lang/        # doctools/ builds upon the "HTM8" subset in this dir README.md         # This page, which is For Oils developers

     LICENSE.txt       # For end users
     INSTALL.txt

 ## Related